Colin Cowherd: ESPN

-ESPN Radio

 In 2003, Cowherd was selected to replace Tony Kornheiser for the late-morning time slot (10 AM – 1 PM ET) on ESPN Radio.

-Cowherd's show, The Herd with Colin Cowherd, is a syndicated talk radio show broadcast on Fox Sports Radio.
 From 2004 to 2015, it was transmitted to ESPN Radio affiliates throughout the United States and online at ESPNRadio.com.
 In 2008, the Herd added a simulcast on ESPNU.
-The show features commentary on sports news, perspective on other news stories, and interviews with popular analysts and sports figures.
-Although a sports broadcast, he often reflects on personal life and business as it relates to the sports world.
-Demographics and regional preferences are frequent topics of his program.
-The majority of his conversations primarily center around the National Football League (NFL), college football, and the National Basketball Association (NBA).
+The show featured commentary on sports news, perspective on other news stories, and interviews with popular analysts and sports figures.
+The majority of his conversations primarily centered around the National Football League (NFL), college football, and the National Basketball Association (NBA).

 In November 2005, ESPN apologized following a number of complaints about comments made by Cowherd on the death of professional wrestler Eddie Guerrero on the November 13, 2005 edition of The Herd.
 Cowherd had reportedly commented "who cares that he died" and described his death as "not newsworthy" before speculating on the cause of death.
 He was later reprimanded by ESPN Radio general manager Bruce Gilbert over his remarks.
 Cowherd again drew criticism in April 2014 with remarks on the death of The Ultimate Warrior.
 In March 2018, Cowherd - who had previously referred to professional wrestling fans as "lonely, pathetic Booger Eaters" - attended the taping of an episode of WWE SmackDown.